 Feb 20, 2023: Replaced the Gigabyte M32U with the Dell U2723QE because it's better overall and renamed it as the 'Best Mid-Range Monitor'; renamed the Dell S2722QC as the 'Best Lower Mid-Range Monitor' to reflect its price and performance; updated Notable Mentions based on changes.

 Dec 22, 2022: Replaced the Dell U2723QE with the Dell U3223QE as it has better color accuracy; replaced the Acer Nitro XV272U with the Dell S2721QS because it's easier to find; added the Gigabyte M32U and the LG 40WP95C-W and removed the Apple Studio Display and the Acer Nitro XF243Y to reflect market availability; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best monitors for graphic design, photo editing, and media creation currently available.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best monitors for photography and other types of media creation currently available.
+They are adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.